Majid Al Futtaim says its shopping malls welcomed 192 million customers during the year, a 4% increase

 Majid Al Futtaim Ventures’ revenue increased by 15 percent in 2018 to AED2.4 billion as VOX Cinemas continued its successful expansion across the region with 52 new screens added to reach 353.

-The company said it continues to make progress with its development projects and will be bringing three key shopping malls to market in Oman, UAE and Egypt this year, with the launch of City Centre Suhar, My City Centre Masdar and City Centre Almaza.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The company said it continues to make progress with its development projects and will be bringing three key shopping malls to market in Oman, UAE and Egypt this year, with the launch of City Centre Suhar, My City Centre Masdar and City Centre Almaza.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.